SafeExamBrowser/seb-server-setup/docs/install-production.rst

 **Info:**

-For production we provide currently two different default setups, both for bundled environments.
-Setups for distributed environments will follow as soon as possible.
+For production we provide currently two different default setups.
+Both for bundled environments.
+Separated setups for distributed environments will follow as soon as we have created and tested this.

 The first bundled setup is the usual basic setup with no HTTPS/TLS in place that can be used if the SEB Server shall be running in an environment that is already protected with an end to end TLS handling.
 Usually SEB Server will then run behind a reverse-proxy that handles the
 TLS encryption on HTTPS and forward the decrypted traffic directly to the SEB Server on HTTP.
 We recommend such a setup because it is usually also prefered by system administration and may already be in place within your IT environment.
 The other setup "tls" integrates the HTTPS/TLS handling with the docker setup of SEB Server.
-The reverse-proxy that usually shodows the SEB Server within the docker-compose setup is used to terminate the
+The reverse-proxy that usually shadows the SEB Server within the docker-compose setup is used to terminate the
 TLS handling and you have to configure and manage your certificates within the setup as described later in detail.

 .. note::
     If you want to setup SEB Server for a cloud environment you have to adapt the available docker and docker-compose configurations to apply to your best-practices and standards.
 Currently there are no default configurations for cloud setup on cloud environments.
-Since SEB Server is built to be able to separte GUI- and web-service parts and to scale-up the web-service to run with many instances, it is just a matter of setting up all things properly and use cloud integration like docker-swarm or kubernetes.
+Since SEB Server is built to be able to have separated GUI- and web-service parts and to scale-up the web-service to run with many instances, it is just a matter of setting up all things properly and use cloud integration like docker-swarm or kubernetes.
 This should be possible but is not tested yet.